StockwatchDev/application_settings/docs/docs/2-Defining_parameters.md

         """Config for an example"""

         name: str = "nice example"
-        """With this parameter you can configure the name; defaults to 'nice example'"""
+        """Name of the application; defaults to 'nice example'"""

         section1: MyExampleConfigSection = MyExampleConfigSection()
         """Holds the configuration parameters for the first section"""

+    # It is good practice to set the filepath via the command line interface
+    # You can optionally set load=True
+    config_filepath_from_cli()

     ```

 === "Settings"
     ```python
+    """Settings definitions"""

-    from application_settings import SettingsBase, SettingsSectionBase, attributes_doc, dataclass
+    from application_settings import (
+        SettingsBase,
+        SettingsSectionBase,
+        attributes_doc,
+        dataclass,
+        settings_filepath_from_cli,
+    )

     @attributes_doc
     @dataclass(frozen=True)